 1) There are those costs associated directly with the product itself

-Product costs includes everything that you pay for to create the product.
+Product costs include everything that you pay for to create the product.
 It is also easy to calculate your costs if you are buying a product and then reselling it on Etsy or modifying it before selling it.
 This is applicable if you’re selling supplies and you’re repackaging them.
-Just make sure to include all your costs including shipping them to your place of business.
+Just make sure to include all your costs, including shipping them to your place of business.

-Of course, creating a product also takes time, and you need to include that as well in your cost.
-It doesn’t matter if you’re the only one whose creating the products, or if you are outsourcing it to someone else, you still need to account for the labor cost it takes.
-Think about how long it takes you to create one piece, and how much your time is worth to come up with your labor cost.
+Of course, creating a product also takes time, and you need to include that in your cost as well.
+It doesn’t matter if you’re the only one creating the products or if you are outsourcing it to someone else.
+You still need to account for the labour cost.
+Think about how long it takes you to create one piece and how much your time is worth to come up with your labour cost.

 Finally, one important thing that gets overlooked is the packaging costs.
 This includes any material you use to put the product in before shipping it…such as the labels, wrappers, and so on.